VikkiCat/quadratic-equation/README.md

 The purpose of this exercise is to train you to design programs that need decision trees.

-Estimated workload of this exercise is _30 min_.

 ### Description

 Please, proceed to the [QuadraticEquation](src/main/java/com/epam/rd/autotasks/QuadraticEquation.java)